 The mounting regulatory and cost pressures on tax departments can undermine an investment management firm's success.
-An additional sea of regulatory, operational, and compliance changes is visible on the horizon.
+An additional sea of regulatory, operational and compliance changes is visible on the horizon.
 Tax departments unprepared for these significant changes may struggle to upskill existing talent and upgrade their current technology infrastructure.
 This new wave of complexity may also stall firms with inefficient operating models potentially causing delays, penalties, or even impacting firms' reputations.

 Traditional tax operating models typically are developed incrementally, rather than in response to a defined strategy, which can lead to suboptimal results.
 Unlike conventional outsourcing solutions, new strategic operating model changes can help the tax function take a quantum leap forward.
 In addition to potential cost savings, these new approaches can allow firms to refocus their specialized tax resources on activities that drive strategic value for the firm.
-New tax operating models may allow for customized processes built on a scaled common technology architecture.
+New tax operating models may allow for customised processes built on a scaled common technology architecture.
 The following sections will dive more deeply into the possible challenges and benefits of these new tax operating models, and explore important factors to consider when making a decision.

 The market trends indicate a growing emergence of a fully outsourced model where a third-party provider is engaged to provide tax compliance and advisory services.
 A focused in-house tax team makes management decisions, gives strategic guidance, and provides review signoffs, which translates into less investment in technology and processing requirements.
 The model helps retain institutional knowledge that might otherwise be lost and may also involve transferring in-house talent to the third-party provider.

 Talent shortages and regulatory complexity contribute strongly to the mounting pressures on tax departments.
-The complexity has grown across four dimensions: maintaining optimal talent levels, managing global interdependency, increasing regulations, and digitization of tax reporting.
+The complexity has grown across four dimensions: maintaining optimal talent levels, managing global interdependency, increasing regulations, and digitisation of tax reporting.
 Complex operational activities are consuming an increasing amount of technology and talent resources afforded to tax departments, often leading to stop-gap solutions that can create inefficiencies while failing to deliver a sustainable solution for the future.